 - 102,000 Citi ThankYou points transferred to Singapore Airlines: The Citi ThankYou Premier credit card earns 3x points on all travel expenses including gas, which meant we used this card for almost all flights, hotels, taxis, car rentals, parking, and gas for about 2.5 years.
 The card also comes with 2x points on entertainment expenses, including theater tickets, sports tickets, and amusement parks.

-- 98,000 American Express Membership Rewards points transferred to Singapore Airlines: For this redemption, we mostly used the 60K point sign-up bonus with the American Express Gold Card and another 10K point sign-up bonus with the American Express Everyday credit card.
+- 98,000 American Express Membership Rewards points transferred to Singapore Airlines: For this redemption, we mostly used the 60K point sign-up bonus with the American Express Gold Card and another 10K point sign-up bonus with the American Express Everyday credit card (These were the bonuses at the time we signed up and are subject to change).
 The Amex Gold card comes with 4x points at U.S. restaurants and supermarkets and 3x points when booking directly with airlines.
 Not bad, but the only category that really stands out from the Citi Premier Card is the 3x at grocery stores.
 The AMEX Everyday card also offers 2x at grocery stores, but when you make 30 transactions in a billing period, you earn a 20% point bonus, so the 2x becomes 2.4x at grocery stores.
 Now you’re speaking my language.

 - 27,000 Chase Ultimate Rewards points transferred to Singapore Airlines: We are now using Chase cards for our everyday spending, so earning 27,000 points is relatively easy…